 If you put your rubbish out correctly and we still didn't empty your bins, please report a missed bin collection.

-We offer a range of additional services to help if you:
+We offer a range of additional services for residents who:

-- don't have storage space for wheeled bins with our bag collection service
+- don't have storage space for standard wheeled bins - request bag collection service

-- require new bins or extra capacity for recycling and waste, you can request waste and recycling containers
+- require a replacement or a new bin, or extra capacity for waste and recycling - request waste and recycling containers

 In some areas in Aberdeenshire we provide communal bins to dispose of your waste and recycling rather than individual bins.
 If you live in a council flats or a communal dwelling it is likely that you will have communal bins shared with other residents.